Sanyam-collab/Background-color_changing/README.md

 # Background-color_changing
-changes the background color of with a click and can copy the css code of the color
+changes the background color with a click and can copy the css code of the color